fynesticon/alx-low_level_programming/0x18-dynamic_libraries/README.md

-# C - Dynamic libraries
+# Dynamic Libraries
+* main.h, libholberton.so: dynamic library libholberton.so containing all the functions listed